membraneframework/membrane_demo/webrtc_authentication/README.md

 _You might be asked to grant access to your camera, as some operating systems require that._

-_In case of the absence of a physical camera, it is necessary to use a virtual camera (e.g. OBS)._
+_In case of the absence of a physical camera, it is necessary to use a virtual camera (e.g. OBS, [see how to set up the virtual camera in OBS](https://obsproject.com/kb/virtual-camera-guide))_

 ## Copyright and License